krujos/pcf-workshop/README.md

 * Exercises and slide content will be aggregated from existing sources and revised as needed.

 * Slide content is anticipated to be minimal.
 Whenever possible maintained docs should be referenced (i.e. from docs.pivotal.io).
+Our docs site + team are incredible and kept up to date.
+Syncing into a different format (i.e. slides) will not benefit an SI.
+We want to get them used to referencing the docs site and we want to alleviate ourselves from the burden of syncing content.

 * Dependencies exist on the environment in use and will have an impact on scoping.